mprego/mprego.github.io/_posts/2020-08-24-Blackjack_MC.md

 - Rate of exploration: How often, if at all, should the policy deviate to test different actions?

-Within off-policy methods, we'll experiement with a slightly different list of parameters to account for the inherent testing built into the methodology:
+Within off-policy methods, we'll experiment with a slightly different list of parameters to account for the inherent testing built into the methodology:

 - Initial policy actions: Does the initial actions affect convergence and performance?
 Are they best set at arbitrary actions or at random?